 But it does take time: Between three to four days.
 Similarly, buying and selling the ETF you would use for Norbert’s Gambit might also carry a small fee.
 So it’s only effective when the cost of buying US equity by paying the conversion fee is significantly higher than executing Norbert’s Gambit, and you can afford to wait three to four days.

-There is also the matter of the value of the US dollar changing against the Canadian dollar when the stock/ETF is being converted from TSX to NYSE, which can be in your favor or against you, but there is a way to get around that as well.
+There is also the matter of the value of the US dollar changing against the Canadian dollar when the stock/ETF is being converted from TSX to NYSE, which can be in your favour or against you, but there is a way to get around that as well.

-What Would You Need For This Guide?
+What Would You Need For Doing Norbert’s Gambit?

 You will need: